LuisScoccola/persistable/README.md

 ## Details about theory and implementation

-Persistable is based on multi-parameter persistence, a notion from Topological Data Analysis [ref].
+Persistable is based on multi-parameter persistence, a notion from Topological Data Analysis.
 The theory behind Persistable is developed in [1], while this implementation uses the high performance algorithms for density-based clustering developed in [3] and implemented in [4].

 ## Usage

-We are currently working on the documentation.
+Please be patient while we work on the documentation.
+Here is a brief outline of the main functionality.
 Please keep in mind that this is a beta version and the user interface may change with the stable release.

 ### Basic usage